Skarfurinn/aur/doc/translation_process.md

 Translations
 ============

-The Bitcoin Core GUI can be easily translated into other languages.
+The Auroracoin Core GUI can be easily translated into other languages.
 Here's how we handle those translations.

 Files and Folders
 -----------------

-### bitcoin-qt.pro
+### auroracoin-qt.pro

 This file takes care of generating `.qm` files from `.ts` files.
 It is mostly automated.